orlovsky-maya/Generation_Python_2/README.md

 # Generation_Python_2
 ## Synopsis:
-The repository contains my solutions of advanced course: Generation Python on Stepik educational platform.
+The repository contains my solutions for advanced course: Generation Python on Stepik educational platform.

 The course covers two-dimensional arrays, tuples, sets, dictionaries, and more.